 Read on and learn about Oregonians who have pushed beyond discrimination, hardship and physical limits to earn a place in the state’s history.

-Music Legend: Linda Hornbuckle
+Amazing Oregon Woman #1: Music Legend Linda Hornbuckle

 Linda Hornbuckle’s dad put a microphone in her hand and asked the 6-year-old to sing.
 When he listened to the recording on his new reel-to-reel player, they both knew she could sing—really sing.
 On October 4, 2014, that voice, at 59, was silenced by cancer, but the woman who was known as the “No. 1 Soul Sister” of the Northwest left behind a legacy of gospel, blues, soul and funk that touched audiences worldwide.